 Of course, there are many other expectations we have of our dogs and we can help you to train behaviours such as waiting before taking food, waiting before getting out of the car or going through doors, retrieving toys to hand and performing sit, down or stand on command amongst many others.

 If you wish to develop your relationship further, you may want to explore what other hobbies are available for you and your dog.
-Please visit our other pages for ideas on agility and gun dog training.
+Please visit our other pages for ideas on gun dog training.